 - Patrick Stewart Speech: One of the best in the series.

 Picard: Oh, I know Hamlet.
 And what he might say with irony, I say with conviction: 'What a piece of work is man!
 How noble in reason!
 How infinite in faculty!
 In form, in moving, how express and admirable!
 In action, how like an angel!
 In apprehension, how like a god!'

-- Shut Up, Hannibal!: Q's response is to simply leave in disgust.
+- Shut Up, Kirk!: Q's response is to simply leave in disgust.
 As suggested by reviewer SF Debris, it's entirely possible that Q later throwing the Borg at the Federation, leading to Picard's assimilation and vengeance-fueled antics in Star Trek: First Contact, were simply his counter-argument to Picard's pontificating, echoing his words with all the irony that Shakespeare had originally intended!

 - Ship Tease: When Geordi is given his sight, he looks at Tasha and says, "You're more beautiful than I ever imagined."